Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Composition of Adjacency Matrices Representing Causal Structure and Evaluation

 \subsection{Calculation of Metrics for the Evaluation of Structural Consistency with Ground Truths (SHD, FPR, FNR, Precision, F1 Score)}

-Structural metrics such as SHD, FPR, FNR, precision, and F1 score are commonly calculated for performance evaluation in various machine learning and classification contexts, and are compared with the ground truth data.
+Structural metrics such as the SHD, FPR, FNR, precision, and the F1 score are commonly calculated for performance evaluation in various machine learning and classification contexts, and are compared with the ground truth data.
 In a similar context, the causal structures inferred by LLM-KBCI and SCD, especially for benchmark datasets with known ground truths, can also be evaluated via these metrics.

-For the practical evaluation of the SCD results in this study, we use the ground truth matrices defined for the benchmark datasets in Eq.(\ref{eq:AutoMPG GT}), (\ref{eq:DWD GT}) and (\ref{eq:Sachs GT}) as references, and we measure these metrics via the adjacency matrices that are calculated directly in SCD algorithms or easily transformed from the output causal graphs.
-Similarly, the calculation of these metrics for evaluating the LLM-KBCI outputs is carried out using $\PKbm$.
+For the practical evaluation of the SCD results in this study, we use the ground truth matrices defined for the benchmark datasets in Eq.(\ref{eq:AutoMPG GT}), (\ref{eq:DWD GT}) and (\ref{eq:Sachs GT}) as references, and we measure these metrics via the adjacency matrices that are calculated directly in the SCD algorithms or easily transformed from the output causal graphs.
+Similarly, the calculation of these metrics for evaluating the LLM-KBCI outputs is carried out via $\PKbm$.

 However, it must be noted that there can be some arguments on the definition of metrics for $\PKbm$ on the basis of $\GTbm$, because the definition of the matrix elements of $\PKbm$ shown in Appendix~\ref{appendixsub: PK matrix composition} is partially different from that of $\GTbm$ described in Appendix~\ref{appendixsub: GT matrix composition}.
-In particular, although $GT_{ij}$ is a binary variable completely determined by whether $x_j \rightarrow x_i$ exists or not, $\PK_{ij}$ can be set to \num{-1} for PC and DirectLiNGAM and to \num{1} for Exact Search.
-This indicates or includes the case where it is not impossible to definitively assert the presence or absence of $x_j \rightarrow x_i$.
+In particular, although $GT_{ij}$ is a binary variable that is completely determined by whether $x_j \rightarrow x_i$ exists or not, $\PK_{ij}$ can be set to \num{-1} for PC and DirectLiNGAM and to \num{1} for Exact Search, when it is not impossible to definitively assert the presence or absence of $x_j \rightarrow x_i$ from the domain knowledge.